BIO 210 Writing Assignment

 ▲ Important Note: Make sure that you read this Signature Page carefully before you hand in your assignment for credit.
 The terms and conditions outlined in this Signature Page represent a binding contract between you and the instructor that cannot be broken once you have handed in your paper!

-▲The total number of extra credit points possible is 15 with the following grading breakdown:
+▲The total number of extra credit points possible is 15.

 ▲ Please note, that your instructor will be available to answer any questions pertaining to the completion of this writing assignment either in person or via e-mail, but that the cut-off period for seeking such help is 48 hours prior to the date and time that the assignment is due!